 - Equiano was a friend of Granville Sharp and brought issues of injustices and grievances to Sharp’s attention.
 In 1783 he alerted Sharp to the infamous Zong case, where 130 Africans had been drowned, thrown overboard from a Liverpool slave shop.

-- Equiano petitioned the Queen in March 1787, seeking her support on behalf of the “millions of my African countrymen who groan under the lash in the West Indies.”
+- Equiano petitioned the Queen of England in March 1787, seeking her support on behalf of the “millions of my African countrymen who groan under the lash in the West Indies.”

-- Equiano was extraordinarily well read.
-His self-confident way of writing led one critic to ask whether “some English writer” had participated in writing the Narrative.
+- Equiano was very well-read.
+His masterly way of writing led a critic to ask whether “some English writer” had participated in writing the Narrative.